tsohil/jQuery-Form-Validator/README.md

 *name* - The name of the validator, which is used in the validation attribute of the input element.

-*validate* - callback function that validates the input.
+*validate* - Callback function that validates the input.
+Should return a boolean telling if the value is considered valid or not.

-*errorMessageKey* - Name of language property that is used in case the value of the input is invalid
+*errorMessageKey* - Name of language property that is used in case the value of the input is invalid.

-*errorMessage* - An alternative error message that is used if errorMessageKey is left with an empty value
+*errorMessage* - An alternative error message that is used if errorMessageKey is left with an empty value or isn't defined in the language object.
+Note that you also can use [inline error messages](#localization) in your form.

 The validation function takes these five arguments: